ExtcanaRy/PYRW-Docs/en/docs/Listener.md

 ## onMobHurt

+* The mob hurt listener
-* The creature injury listener can use setDamage to set the damage value under this listener
+* Can use setDamage to set the damage value under this listener
 * Can intercept: Yes
 * Return data: